HoerTech-gGmbH/openMHA/COMPILATION.md

   - liblo-dev
   - liblsl
   - libeigen3-dev

-Octave and default-jre are not essential for building or running openMHA.
-The build process uses Octave + Java to run some tests after building openMHA.
-If Octave is not available, this test will fail, but the produced openMHA will still work.

 The optional libraries are needed to compile the openMHA plugins ac2lsl, ac2osc, osc2ac, and rohBeam.
 When these libraries are not available,